killerbat00/SMP-Online/README.md

 ## Contributing

-Contributions are welcome, but do go against the core human drive towards consumption.
+Contributions are welcome, but do go against the core human desire for consumption.